rakshith-ravi/ts-project-generator/README.md

 ## Why this is better

 The biggest advantage of this system is to separate the source code and the executable binaries as separate projects.
-This gives the project a root project to execute gulp tasks, build the binaries, etc. The source project contains the TypeScript code and any other assets in a prettified fashion while the executable project contains all the assets in a minified fashion.
+This gives the project a root project to execute gulp tasks, build the binaries, etc, a source project containing the TypeScript code and any other assets in a prettified fashion and a 'binary' project contains all the assets in a minified and uglified fashion.

 When it comes to production code, the project contained in the `bin` folder is distributed, which has all the code minifed and uglified, while debugging becomes easier with the project in the `src` folder, which has all the TypeScript code for type checking, prettified and all the bells and whistles.